-For example, “Deliver a usable Minimal Viable Product (MVP) by 30 April 2017.” might be the goal of a new startup who wishes to receive feedback from customers and start marketing their new product.
+For example, “Deliver a usable Minimal Viable Product (MVP) by 30 April 2017.” might be the goal of a new startup that wishes to receive feedback from customers and start marketing their new product.

 Keep it short.
 Be simple.
 Keep it actionable.

 This is your north star, and every subsequent question will be linked to this goal.
-Whenever you take an action, no matter how big or small, keep asking yourself whether what you are doing brings you closer to this goal.
+Whenever you take action, no matter how big or small, keep asking yourself whether what you are doing brings you closer to this goal.
 If the answer is no, don’t do it.